HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Ouvrages et direction de numéro de revue

+ ### Monographie

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
 University of Oklahoma Press, 2025.
 Sponsored by a publication grant from the Wyeth Foundation for American Art, https://www.oupress.com/9780806196039/the-california-camera-club/.

- Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12, forthcoming April 2026.
+ ### Direction de numéro / volume

  Carolin Görgen and Monica Bravo, editors, *Ecologies of Photography in the American West*.
 Leuven University Press, forthcoming September 2026, https://lup.be/book/ecologies-of-photography-in-the-american-west/.

+ Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	« Histoires d'albums photographiques : Mémoire, matérialité, lectures », *Photographica*, No. 12, forthcoming May 2026.

- Carolin Görgen and Camille Rouquet, editors, “Camera Memoria: Photographic Histories from the Margins,” *Miranda: Journal of the English-speaking World* (2022), https://journals.openedition.org/miranda/44163.
+ Carolin Görgen and Camille Rouquet, editors, “Camera Memoria: Photographic Histories from the Margins,” *Miranda: Journal of the English-speaking World* (2022), https://doi.org/10.4000/miranda.44163.

 ## Articles dans une revue

+“The Camera and the Canal: Imagining Ecologies of Empire from the Isthmus to California,” *IdeAs: Idées d’Amériques*, No. 27 (2026), https://doi.org/10.4000/15uhc.

 “Californie à Paris: Photographic Circulation and the Making of Imperial Identities, c.
-1900,” *Transatlantica*, no. 2, 2024.
+1900,” *Transatlantica*, No. 2 (2024), https://doi.org/10.4000/134gw.

-“Vienna to San Francisco via Chicago: Camera Club Exchanges in the 1890s,” *Transatlantic Cultures*, 2023.
+“Vienna to San Francisco via Chicago: Camera Club Exchanges in the 1890s,” *Transatlantic Cultures* (2023), https://doi.org/10.35008/tracs-0236.

 “Everyday Photography?
-Politicizing a 'vernacular' photo album of the San Francisco Earthquake and Fire of 1906,” *Interfaces: Image Text Language*, No. 44, 2021, pp. 29-51.
+Politicizing a 'vernacular' photo album of the San Francisco Earthquake and Fire of 1906,” *Interfaces: Image Text Language*, No. 44 (2021): p.
+29-51, https://doi.org/10.4000/interfaces.1458.

-“Camera Obscura: Revue internationale pour la photographie paraissant tous les mois en 4 langues, 1899-1901.” *Photographica*, no. 3 (2021).
+“Camera Obscura: Revue internationale pour la photographie paraissant tous les mois en 4 langues, 1899-1901,” *Photographica*, No. 3 (2021): p.
+141-152, https://doi.org/10.54390/photographica.646.

-“'San Francisco on a thousand plates' - New perspectives on photo-historical research around 1900 through the lens of the California Camera Club,” *Interfaces: Image Text Language*, No. 41, 2019, pp. 7-24.
+“'San Francisco on a thousand plates' - New perspectives on photo-historical research around 1900 through the lens of the California Camera Club,” *Interfaces: Image Text Language*, No. 41 (2019): p.
+7-24, https://doi.org/10.4000/interfaces.644.

-“‘Bring your Camera’ – The Western American landscape through California Camera Club practice in the early 1900s,” *Journal of the LUCAS Graduate Conference*, Vol. 7, 2019, pp. 19-37.
+“‘Bring your Camera’ – The Western American landscape through California Camera Club practice in the early 1900s,” *Journal of the LUCAS Graduate Conference*, Vol. 7 (2019): p.
+19-37.

-“Des cendres à la nouvelle métropole.
-Le California Camera Club et la reconstruction photographique de San Francisco au lendemain du tremblement de terre et de l'incendie de 1906,” *Transbordeur: Photographie Histoire Société*, No. 2, 2018, pp. 186-199.
+« Des cendres à la nouvelle métropole.
+Le California Camera Club et la reconstruction photographique de San Francisco au lendemain du tremblement de terre et de l'incendie de 1906 », *Transbordeur: Photographie Histoire Société*, No. 2 (2018): p.
+186-199, https://doi.org/10.4000/12gwz.

-“Historiens du territoire et de la pratique : Les photographes du California Camera Club,” *Histoire de l'Art*, No. 80, 2017.
+“Historiens du territoire et de la pratique : Les photographes du California Camera Club,” *Histoire de l'Art*, No. 80 (2017).

 ## Chapitres dans un ouvrage collectif

-“Ruines Écologiques du Tremblement de Terre de San Francisco,” in *Les formes de la Ruine*, eds.
-Alain Schnapp and Sylvie Ramond (Lyon and Paris: Musée des Beaux-Arts de Lyon and Lienart, 2024).

 “Toward a 'History of Uses': Photographic Dissemination in the Early Twentieth-century American West,” in *Factuality and Utilization of Early Photography*, eds.
 Tatjana Bartsch et al. (Berlin and Leipzig: German Archeological Institute & Harrassowitz Verlag, 2022).

 “Arnold Genthe and the California Camera Club,” in *Among the Ruins: Arnold Genthe's Photographs of the 1906 San Francisco Earthquake and Firestorm*, eds.
 Karin Breuer and James A. Ganz (San Francisco and Petaluma: Fine Arts Museums of San Francisco and Cameron & Co., 2021).

 ## Interventions orales récentes

+“Containers of Black Gold: Oil Photography in the Southern Californian Archival Landscape,” Conference “Digging up Ecology in the Archive,” Archives de la Critique d’art, Rennes, Mar.
+31, 2026

 Keynote address at the 21st research colloquium for the theory and history of photography, Folkwang University of the Arts, Essen, Germany, Jan.
 27, 2026